 Sustainability.
-Data Centers aren’t going anywhere, especially with how much more online our lives are becoming year over year.
+Data Centers aren’t going anywhere, especially with how much more online our lives are becoming year after year.
 I’m glad to see efforts being made for data centers to lower their carbon footprint.

 Outside of work, what’s something you’re passionate about?

 Making!
 I’m a fine-arts major, and I love to create in my spare time.
-I’m also connected to my local maker’s community, and help organize a local craft fair to give other makers a place to show what they can do.
+I’m also connected to my local maker’s community and help organize a local craft fair to give other makers a place to show what they can do.

 What would you be doing if you weren’t working in the data center/tech/telecom industry?

 I would be designing and making.
 I’m a very visual person.
 I love creating branding and identities for small businesses and would probably find myself in that space.